arcxp-ce-support/Fusion-Training-User-Stories/README.md

 19. Here, you will see a drop down for "Global Content Service" - select your `content-api` and enter values for the `website_url` and `published` fields.
 Save and publish the page

 20. We're going to provide a tip - you can view Fusion data with the following JavaScript.
-Create a new bookmark on your browser called `View Fusion Data` and paste the JavaScript in `/helpers/view-fusion-data.js` into the URL
+Create a new bookmark on your browser called `View Fusion Data` and paste the JavaScript in `/helpers/view-fusion-data.js` from this branch, into the URL

 21. Open your test page and click on your new bookmark - you should see a panel on the left-hand side of your screen appear